-Although I’m not a real estate photographer, I did try my hand at some interior architectural photography this week.
+Although I’m a corporate photographer and don’t really do real estate photography, I did try my hand at some interior architectural photography this week.
 We’ve just had our master bathroom renovation in Hope Idaho completed, so I decided that it would be a good opportunity to try some new images.

 It’s amazing how time-consuming it is to set up these shots — hiding reflections in a room full of glass doors and large mirrors.
 And then wait for the sunset through the window.
 Regardless, I’m pretty happy with how these interiors turned out.

 Maybe I should make myself available to some Sandpoint realtors, or even some real estate agents in Coeur d’Alene.
 What do you think?